BDC Hamburger Icon

 The importance of your About page

-You may think it’s counterintuitive that so many people visit the About page.
-Shouldn’t they visit the services or pricing sections first or check out your content and resources?
+You may wonder why so many people visit the About page.
+Shouldn’t they look at the services or pricing sections first, or check out your content and resources?
+The About page’s popularity makes sense for several reasons.

 1. The About page fosters familiarity and trust.

-Here’s an analogy: When you meet a new person at an event, what’s the first thing you do?
-You’ll likely check for similarities and ask about their background, hobbies, favorite food and more.
+When you meet a new person at an event, what’s the first thing you do?
+You’ll likely check for similarities and ask about their background, hobbies and more.
 You’ll try to discern whether their story is similar to yours.
 When you feel a genuine connection, you may consider investing in the relationship.

 2. The About page helps visitors understand their options.